bc-anaisabel/meta_analysis_climate_restor/README.md

 ##

-*Obtaining climate values*: Since the period when each restoration varied in duration and start year,  climate normals and historical time series for annual climate variables were designated on a study by study basis.
+Obtaining climate values: Since the period when each restoration varied in duration and start year,  climate normals and historical time series for annual climate variables were designated on a study by study basis.
 That is, according to the year when the restoration started, the closest climate normal period was chosen for each study.
 For the historical time series, a period encompassing the first year to the last year of restoration was selected for each study.

 ## 3. Data